+Enter haematological values before the treatment and the reason for this subsequent treatment.
+The haematological values must have been collected within the 3 months prior to the treatment.

+VREASL2

-VREASL2 REASON FOR THIS TREATMENT
+REASON FOR THIS TREATMENT

 Patients often receive more than one course of immunosuppression.
 Sometimes patients have complex treatment history.
 It is very important to know the reason for each repeated cycles.

-It might be failure of previous cycles (=No response), partial response (PR) after previous cycle, relapse (which is common, >40% of responders relapse) or -rarely- secondary clonal disorder.
+- It might be failure of previous cycles (=No response), partial response (PR) after previous cycle, relapse (which is common, > 40% of responders relapse) or -rarely- secondary clonal disorder.
 See definitions below.

+VCHEMOT

-ATG, etc. VCHEMOT
+☐ ATG, etc.

 The list contains the main drugs for immunosuppression and supportive therapy used for bone marrow failures.
 Choose one or more of these options presented and record start date and end date for each drug.
 Make sure you fill in the immunosuppression separately from the conditioning regimen even if the same drugs are mentioned for both treatments (e.g. ATG or cyclophosphamide may be used both for immunosuppression and conditioning).
 Choose one or more of these options presented and record start date and end date for each drug.
 Supportive drugs are given along with immunosuppression treatment in order to ameliorate side effects of treatment: e.g. steroids which prevent or aid in the relief of serum sickness (an adverse event of ATG treatment) or to improve symptoms (e.g. G-CSF to increase neutrophils to prevent infection).
 For ATG only, indicate the animal origin of the immunoglobulin, together with the brand and dose in mg/kg.

-RESPONSE TO THIS IMMUNOSUPPRESSIVE TREATMENT EPISODE TUMRSA2

-Report best response achieved after first key therapy and date of response evaluation.
-DATRESP
+TUMRSA2 RESPONSE TO THIS IMMUNOSUPPRESSIVE TREATMENT EPISODE DATRESP Report best response achieved after first key therapy and date of response evaluation.
 For Aplastic anaemia it is essential to check the parameters measured with those at the onset of treatment (diagnosis for the 1st treatment; status at the onset of each treatment, for any subsequent treatment), since the definitions of response are dependent on the type of AA before treatment: nSAA, SAA or vSAA.
 For example, if a patients with SAA relapses after the 1st immunosuppression treatment to non severe aplastic anaemia (nSAA), the baseline for response evaluation of the 2nd treatment episode is the status before the second treatment (in this case nSAA) and not the status before 1st treatment.
 Definition of response:

-for Severe Aplastic Anaemia (Complete response: (SAA and vSAA): haemoglobin normal for age neutrophils >= $1.5 \times 10^9/L$ platelets >= $150 \times 10^9/L$ Partial response: transfusion independent no longer meeting criteria for severe aplastic anaemia (see above) Poor partial response: transfusion independent levels of hemoglobin, neutrophils and platelets still meeting criteria for severe aplastic anaemia (see above) No response: still meeting criteria of severe aplastic anaemia and transfusion dependence for Non-Severe Aplastic Anaemia (nSAA):
+for Severe Aplastic Anaemia (SAA and vSAA):

+Complete response: haemoglobin normal for age neutrophils $>= 1.5 \times 10^9/L$ platelets $>= 150 \times 10^9/L$ Partial response: transfusion independent no longer meeting criteria for severe aplastic anaemia (see above) Poor partial response: transfusion independent levels of hemoglobin, neutrophils and platelets still meeting criteria for severe aplastic anaemia (see above) No response: still meeting criteria of severe aplastic anaemia and transfusion dependence for Non-Severe Aplastic Anaemia (nSAA):

-Complete response same criteria as for severe AA Partial response transfusion independence (if previously required) or doubling or normalization of at least one cell line or increase above baseline by 3 g/dl hemoglobin and $0.5x10^9/L$ neutrophils and $20x10^9/L$ platelets.
+Complete response same criteria as for severe AA Partial response transfusion independence (if previously required) or doubling or normalization of at least one cell line or increase above baseline by 3 g/dl hemoglobin and $0.5 \times 10^9 / L$ neutrophils and 20x109/L platelets.